Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 -   Check the host error log information.
 The default log path is  **/var/log/npu/slog/host-0/**.
 Search for the log file whose name is prefixed with  **host-0**  based on the time identifier, open the log file, and search for error information using keyword  **ERROR**.
 -   Disable multi-thread delivery \(**export TASK\_QUEUE\_ENABLE=0**\) and run the code again.
 Generally, you can locate the fault based on the error information reported by the terminal.

-<h2 id="what-do-i-do-if-the-error-message-importerror-libhccl-so-is-displayed-during-model-running.md">What Do I Do If the Error Message "ImportError: libhccl.so."
+<h2 id="what-do-i-do-if-the-error-message-importerror-libhccl-so-is-displayed-during-model-running">What Do I Do If the Error Message "ImportError: libhccl.so."
 Is Displayed During Model Running?</h2>

 ## Symptom<a name="section1785905019184"></a>